 109 of 117 found this interesting Interesting? |

 Danny Elfman signed on to provide Jack Skellington's singing voice because Chris Sarandon readily stated he was a poor singer.

 91 of 98 found this interesting Interesting? |

 In the first few seconds after the title is shown, you can see that there are actually 7 Holiday Doors.
 Going clockwise, the doors are: A Pumpkin (for Halloween), A decorated Christmas Tree (for Christmas), A turkey (for Thanksgiving), A brightly colored egg (for Easter), a green four leafed clover (for St. Patrick's Day), a red heart (for Valentines Day), and a red and white and blue firework that can only be seen at the very beginning for just a few seconds.
 This door is assumed to be for American Independence Day.

 64 of 68 found this interesting Interesting? |

 Two items were invented to facilitate the filming of the movie: One was a "light alarm" which would warn the animators if any of the stage lights failed to come on.
 The other was a system that enabled a puppeteer to seamlessly switch to a replacement puppet if a puppet broke during a shot.
 Prior to this, either situation, a light failing to come on or a puppet breaking would destroy a shot.

-There are only two shots in the entire film that were filmed at normal speed (24fps), one is the opening overhead shot of the trees in the forest and the other is the bugs falling into the molten pit in Oogie Boogie's lair.
+There are three shots in the entire film that were filmed at normal speed (24fps), one is the opening overhead shot of the trees in the forest, the fog coming out of the fountain and the other is the bugs falling into the molten pit in Oogie Boogie's lair.

 In the original poem written by Tim Burton, the only characters that existed were Jack, Zero and Santa.
 All the other characters were made up for the movies, although he describes some of the presents which were given out, including in some cases the names of the children.